Achalasia in Children

 Achalasia often gets worse if it is not treated.
 Medicines are not very effective.
 Surgery is almost always recommended.
 Types of surgery include:

 - Fundoplication.
 This surgery is often done together with an esophagomyotomy.
-This is an antireflux surgery.
+It's an antireflux surgery.
 A part of the upper stomach is wrapped around the lower esophagus.
 This stops acid reflux from the stomach from flowing back into the esophagus after the LES has been cut.

 What are possible complications of achalasia in a child?